Overview

 - Most feeding difficulties can be managed conservatively and managed by multi-disciplinary approach along with specialist feeding speech and language therapists, dietitians, occupational therapist, paediatricians etc.

-- Naso-gastric/naso-jejunal feeding may be needed in infancy, particularly if there are associated medical problems, e.g. congenital heart disease.
+- Naso-gastric/naso-jejunal feeding may be needed in infancy, particularly if there are associated medical problems, e.g., congenital heart disease.

 - Gastrostomy feeding is rarely needed long term.

-- Mothers should be supported to breast feed, if they wish to do so.
+- Mothers should be supported to breast feed if they wish to do so.

 Nutrition

-- There is no evidence to suggest that additional supplementation with anti-oxidants or high dose vitamins improves developmental outcome.
+- There is no evidence to suggest that additional supplementation with antioxidants or high dose vitamins improves developmental outcome.

 DSMIG Guidance